dreamportdev/Osdev-Notes/04_Scheduling/04_Locks.md

     }
 }
 ```
+What our function does is an active waiting, so it just use it's cpu time waiting for the resource to be released, this is the reason of the name `spin lock`.
 The release function is pretty simple, it just has to set the locked field to `false`:

 ```c